-This paper presents survey measures of Web-oriented digital literacy to serve as proxies for observed skill measures, which are much more expensive and difficult to collect for large samples.
-Findings are based on a study that examined users' digital literacy through both observations and survey questions making it possible to check the validity of survey proxy measures.
-These analyses yield a set of recommendations for what measures work well as survey proxies of people's observed Web-use skills.
-Some of these survey measures were administered on the General Social Survey 2000 and 2002 Internet modules making the findings relevant for the use of existing large-scale national data sets.
-Results suggest that some composite variables of survey knowledge items are better predictors of people's actual digital literacy based on performance tests than measures of users' self-perceived abilities, a proxy traditionally used in the literature on the topic.
+This article presents survey measures of web-oriented digital literacy to serve as proxies for observed skill measures, which are much more expensive and difficult to collect for large samples.
+Findings are based on a study that examined users' digital literacy through both observations and survey questions, making it possible to check the validity of survey proxy measures.
+These analyses yield a set of recommendations for what measures work well as survey proxies of people's observed web-use skills.
+Some of these survey measures were administered on the General Social Survey 2000 and 2002 Internet modules, making the findings relevant for the use of existing large-scale national data sets.
+Results suggest that some composite variables of survey knowledge items are better predictors of people's actual digital literacy based on performance tests than are measures of users' self-perceived abilities, a proxy traditionally used in the literature on the topic.

-Keywords: methods, surveys, measures, skill, Web use, digital literacy
+Keywords: methods; surveys; measures; skill; web use; digital literacy, internet, online behavior